 New Faces in the Department of Mathematics

 You may have noticed some new faces around the Mathematics Department!
-This fall semester the Department welcomed twelve new research and instructional faculty members, and two more joined in Spring 2023.
+This fall semester the Department welcomed 26 new research and instructional faculty members, including our new Department Chair, Sarah Reznikoff.

-The research faculty represent emerging strengths in a broad set of strategic areas, including numerical analysis, scientific computing, mathematical modeling, high-perfomance computing and coding theory, and the instructional faculty brings a wealth of experience and knowledge that will be invaluable to our students and community.
+The incoming research faculty represent emerging strengths in a broad set of strategic areas, including numerical analysis, scientific computing, fluid dynamics, mathematical modeling, high-perfomance computing and coding theory, and the instructional faculty brings a wealth of experience and knowledge that will be invaluable to our students and community.

 Learn more about our new faculty members' background and interests in the brief profiles of each below.

 Professor Daniel Appelö joins the CMDA program and the Department of Mathematics from the Department of Mathematics and the Department of Computational Mathematics, Science and Engineering at Michigan State University, where he was an Associate Professor.

 Professor Daniel Appelö is a numerical analyst with an interest in computational techniques for solving differential equations fast and accurately.
 He is excited about applications in acoustics, electromagnetics, fluids, and more recently in quantum computing.

 Every time I visited VT in the past I was amazed by the quality and quantity of the computational and applied mathematics faculty.
 When presenting my research at seminars I was always met with friendly, intelligent and inquisitive questions and suggestions.

 There was also something that was severely lacking in East Lansing, Michigan.
 See if you can figure out what it was by connecting the dots between the previous places I have lived: Boulder, Albuquerque, Pasadena, Livermore.
 Answer (in reverse): sniatnuomevahllayehT.